dotnet/Nerdbank.GitVersioning/doc/nbgv-cli.md

 - `CurrentBranch` provides information about the branch `prepare-release` was started on (typically `master`)
 - `NewBranch` provides information about the new branch created by the command.

-For each branch, the following proprties are provided:
+For each branch, the following properties are provided:

 - `Name`: The name of the branch
 - `Commit`: The id of the latest commit on that branch